 I will occasionally use pearls.
 I have this pearl set by Stampin’ Up! that is awesome because it has a ton of every size.
 None of this “3 of this size, 3 of that size”.

-I have recently discovered that you can color clear rhinestones with Copic markers.
+You can color clear rhinestones with Copic markers.
 Instantly, you have any color gem you need!
 Love that.
 And this set of clear rhinestones from Stampin Up!, again, like the pearls, has a ton of every size.

 Probably the only other thing I use consistently is Ranger Stickles Glitter Glue.
 So clean and easy.